 DRIVER FELL ASLEEP AT THE WHEEL – MN CAR ACCIDENT ATTORNEYS

 Our car accident injury lawyers have seen many studies lately that focus on how sleep affects the ways in which our bodies function, and especially on how it impacts the brain.
 New research confirms that lack of proper sleep has a severe impact on how the brain functions, with potentially dangerous consequences arising in daily life.

-A recent article discussed new research from the David Geffen School of Medicine at the University of Los Angeles, California (UCLA) and Tel Aviv University in Israel now confirms that sleep-deprived people experience memory lapses and may deal with distorted visual perception; the communication between neurons is temporarily impaired.
+New research from the David Geffen School of Medicine at the University of Los Angeles, California (UCLA) and Tel Aviv University in Israel now confirms that sleep-deprived people experience memory lapses and may deal with distorted visual perception.
 “We discovered that starving the body of sleep also robs neurons of the ability to function properly.
 Further, this paves the way for cognitive lapses in how we perceive and react to the world around us.”

 ‘Sluggish’ neurons communicate inefficiently

 The scientists noticed that the sleepier and more tired the participants became, the more difficult they found the task, and the slower they performed.
 “We were fascinated to observe how sleep deprivation dampened brain cell activity,” explains lead study author Dr. Yuval Nir.
 He notes that with lack of sleep, brain cells became “sluggish” and neural communication was impaired.
 “Unlike the usual rapid reaction,” he says, “the neurons responded slowly, fired more weakly, and their transmissions dragged on longer than usual.”
 What happened was that sleeplessness impacted how effectively neurons encoded regular information, and how visual stimuli were transposed into conscious perception.

 Activity in overtired brains is ‘sleepy’ leading to car crash

 The scientists cited some existing research that detailed some potentially catastrophic effects of sleep deprivation.
 When drivers are tired, for example, their attention wanders because the neurons aren’t responding as efficiently as they should.
 “The very act of seeing the pedestrian slows down in the driver’s overtired brain.
 It takes longer for his brain to register what he’s perceiving,” says Dr. Nir.